SATABS Predicate Abstaction using SAT

 Download

-We currently only distribute binaries for x86 Linux and Windows.
+We distribute binaries for x86 Linux and Windows, and the source via SVN.

 x86 Windows x86 Linux